neumino/neumino.github.io/movies.md

-### Spider-Man: Far from Home
+### The Lion King
-*Released on 2019-06-28, vote average 7.8*
+*Released on 2019-07-12, vote average 6*

-Peter Parker and his friends go on a summer trip to Europe.
-However, they will hardly be able to rest - Peter will have to agree to help Nick Fury uncover the mystery of creatures that cause natural disasters and destruction throughout the continent.
+Simba idolises his father, King Mufasa, and takes to heart his own royal destiny.
+But not everyone in the kingdom celebrates the new cub&#39;s arrival.
+Scar, Mufasa&#39;s brother—and former heir to the throne—has plans of his own.
+The battle for Pride Rock is ravaged with betrayal, tragedy and drama, ultimately resulting in Simba&#39;s exile.
+With help from a curious pair of newfound friends, Simba will have to figure out how to grow up and take back what is rightfully his.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/DYYtuKyMtY8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/4CbLXeGSDxg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>